 Many people have multiple GBs of photos and videos – and if you only have, say, 32GB to play with in total, that can take up a huge percentage.

-You can deal with your photos without deleting them, or having to pay for an expensive hard drive which you'll likely lock away in a drawer somewhere.
+You can deal with your photos without deleting them, or having to pay for a hard drive which you'll likely have to lock away in a drawer somewhere.
 Storing them online can free up many GBs of space, yet means you can still access and view them on your phone.